 The educational related expenses listed below are for a single person for the eleven-month academic period established by the University.
 Please note that the Cost of Attendance is updated annually (March) and does not include summer enrollment or anticipated expenses for spouses and dependents.

 |Total Tuition and Fees||$71,698|

 Please note: Tuition rates are subject to change and are updated each spring for the upcoming academic year.

-The Freeman School selects a limited number of domestic students (U.S. citizens and permanent residents) to receive partial merit-based fellowships.
-All domestic applicants are automatically reviewed for a fellowship award at the same time as the admissions decision.
+The Freeman School selects a limited number of students (domestic and international) to receive partial merit-based fellowships.
+All applicants are automatically reviewed for a fellowship award at the same time as the admissions decision.

 Financial aid awards are included in the admissions notification letter, along with any specific terms which may apply to the fellowship.
-Learn more about fellowships here.
+Learn more about fellowships.

 Need-Based Financial Aid

 Graduate level students use a combination of student loans, work study and personal funds to help defray the cost of educational expenses.
 At Tulane University, all loans and merit-based aid are administered through the central Office of Financial Aid.
 Students can borrow up to the budgeted cost of attendance less any fellowships.
 For detailed information about student loans and how to apply please visit the Office of Financial Aid.

 The Freeman School of Business appreciates the service of US veterans and is proud to assist US veterans in meeting their education and career goals.